eliki-hue/password-locker/README.md

 **Author information:** The author of the project is Elijah Kiragu, a student in Moringa.

-**Setup instructions:** access my github account then clone the project to your device.
+**Setup instructions:** access my github account then clone the project to your device or fork the repository.

 **Technologies used:** HTML, CSS, PYTHON and  BOOTSTRAP.